gherking/gherking/README.md

 {
     // compilers should be an array of precompiler configurations "compilers": [
-        // one option is to set built-in precompilers, {
+        // one option is to use precompiler packages, {
-            // by setting the type of it
+            // by setting the package
-            "type": "Replacer",
+            "package": "gpc-replacer",
             // any by setting the configuration which
             // is passed to the constructor
             "configuration": {